seabeya/tech-stack/go/README.md

 - Other Packages (Library Package):
   > Other packages are used to organize code into reusable components.
 These packages group related functions, types, and variables together, making it easier to manage and maintain the code.

+> [!IMPORTANT]
+> In Go, only projects containing a `main` package with a `main` function can be executed directly as standalone programs.
+Other non-main packages, which do not include a `main` function, cannot be run on their own.
+These packages are designed as libraries or helpers that can be imported and used by other packages, including those with a `main` package.

 <br>

 #### 🔻 Modules